2024 - ongoing

 » The concept of the rights of nature, rooted in Indigenous peoples' connection to the land, emphasizes that humans are part of nature.
 We must recognize that by destroying forests, we are harming our own habitat.
 To bring about meaningful change, we must shift to nature-based forestry and rely on grassroots movements and direct action, as we can hardly rely on authorities, laws or certifications to do what is necessary. «

-Karoline Carlsson leads Greenpeace Sweden’s forest campaigns, connecting Greenpeace, Forest Rebellion, and Sámi allies to support Indigenous rights and better forestry practices.
+Karolina Carlsson leads Greenpeace Sweden’s forest campaigns, connecting Greenpeace, Forest Rebellion, and Sámi allies to support Indigenous rights and better forestry practices.

 » Duodji, a Sámi craft deeply rooted in our culture, is closely tied to nature, whose rhythms inspire and guide the creative process.
 The connection between form and material must be harmonious, with intention and respect when gathering craft materials from the woods, taking only what is necessary.
 Duodji is not merely craft, but a way of life that shapes how we relate to the forest and nature. «